Bishop Aldhelm's CE

 Safer Internet Day

 Safer Internet Day is an annual event recognising the importantce of online safety with our children.
-This year, Safer Internet Day was on Tuesday 11th February 2020.
+Next year, Safer Internet Day will be on Tuesday 7th February 2023.
 Click the link below to download advice and information for where to go and how to address internet safety concerns.

 Presented by Google, the 'Be Internet Legends' programme is designed to teach your child the skills they need to stay safe and have a positive time online.
 Parents and carers involvement at home can really help reinforce these key messages to help your child become more confident when exploring the online world.